-Kody Brown Allegedly Proposes To New Possible Wife, Gets Rejected, According to Life & Style
+Kody Brown Allegedly Proposes To Possible New Wife, Gets Rejected, According To ‘Life & Style’

 According to the source, Kody actually popped the question and she said “no.” She also allegedly decided that she didn’t want to court him anymore at all.
 This was hard on Kody, but now he is moving on.
 No word on if he is looking for another wife after all of this happened.
 There have been rumors for years that Kody wanted to add to the family, but Robyn Brown was the last person he got married to and things are still going well with them.
 They got married right as the Brown family started filming the show.

-The source tried to say that Meri Brown has left the culdesac and moved on, but according to an Instagram picture below, it looks like she is still living with the family.
+The source tried to say that Meri Brown has left the cul-de-sac and moved on, but according to an Instagram picture below, it looks like she is still living with the family.
 Meri says she just ran outside and saw these two family members.
 Hopefully, this means that things are just fine with the entire family.
 Meri and Kody have had issues in their marriage, but seem to be working through it on the show.

 Ok so I'm a day late for International Women's Day, but yesterday Robyn and I were standing out in the cul-de-sac talking and Ysabel runs out and says, Its International Women's Day let's take a picture!
 So we did! 🙂 So grateful for these and so many other strong women in my life! ♡♡♡ #LivingMyWhy #LoveMyFamily #ThisIsWhatItsAllAbout